If you’re searching for Dracula’s Castle, you’ve come to the right place.

 Let’s find out a bit more about the real-life Dracula, and the castles he created – which served as inspiration for the vampire’s castle in Bram Stoker’s novel.

 It’s often said that the truth is stranger than fiction.
 Indeed, according to some, Vlad the Impaler was a more of a gruesome monster than Dracula, who was just a literary creation.

-If you’re at all squeamish, jump these next few paragraphs, ‘cos Vlad, Son of Dracula was a character of truly phenomenal cruelty.
+If you’re at all squeamish, jump these next few paragraphs, ‘cos Vlad, Son of Dracul was a character of truly phenomenal cruelty.

-But he was a sadistic man that enjoyed cruelty.
-Often his victims would be hoisted to the top of the spike where they were impaled, and left to die slowly, gravity dragging them down the pole.
+He was a sadistic man.
+Sometimes, his victims would be hoisted to the top of the spike, impaled, and left to die slowly, gravity dragging them down the pole.
 They’d then be left to rot, as a warning.

 Of course, though, there are two sides to every story.
 Some modern historians don’t doubt the trail of death and destruction wrought by Vlad, but choose to interpret it in a less sensational fashion.